edtireli/priority_neuro/README.md

 prevents `SIGABRT` errors when new worker processes are spawned.
 The `start-celery.sh` helper script already sets this variable for you.

+If a job fails, the full stack trace is stored in the `log` field of the job record.
+Check it for details when troubleshooting failed runs.

 ### Frontend
 ```bash
 cd src/frontend